 Diamond, who is 3-years-old, was suffering from a urinary tract infection that was not resolving.
 Turns out, Diamond had a very large kidney stone and needed surgery to remove it.
 Unfortunately, as can sometimes happen, Diamond suffered complications following the surgery.
 Her incision became infected and created an abscess causing her to develop a septic abdomen.
 We rushed her to an emergency clinic where she underwent her second surgery.
-She has been recovering over the past few weeks and we hope her condition continues to improve.
-The bills for these procedures and Diamond's care have totaled over $4,000.
-If you can help, please consider a donation to Betsy’s Fund today.
-Thank you!
+After several weeks of recovery, and over $4,000 in medical bills, Diamond was adopted in April 2021.

-Just under a year old, Flash and his brother Arrow were surrendered to PARL in March of 2021.
-During their routine physical exam, Flash was discovered to have an abscess on the left side of his face that need to be drained.
+Just under a year old, Flash was surrendered to PARL in March of 2021.
+During his routine physical exam, Flash was discovered to have an abscess on the left side of his face that need to be drained.
 He is currently on a round of antibiotics and gets warm compresses daily to help the abscess drain properly and heal.
-We continue to monitor his condition while the duo is currently available for adoption.
-Our adoption team will be sure their future adopters are informed and comfortable providing for their health and wellbeing into the future.
+We continue to monitor his condition while he is now available for adoption.
+Our adoption team will be sure his future adopter is informed and comfortable providing for his health and wellbeing into the future.

 This weeks-old puppy was brought to PARL in mid-January 2021 in serious condition.
 He was rushed to an emergency vet and for the next month, spent time in a foster home with a vet tech.
 His condition never fully stabilized and on the morning of Feb.
 19, 2021, Opossum crossed the Rainbow Bridge.
 Donations received for his care helped cover his medical bills and went on to help other animals through Betsy's Fund.